-After the death of Escobar, crime rates in the city, which is nestled in the verdant Aburra Valley of South America’s Andes Mountains, have decreased dramatically and today Medellin is considered one of the safest and most up and coming cities of South America.
+After the death of Escobar, crime rates in the city nestled in the verdant Aburra Valley of South America’s Andes Mountains, have decreased dramatically, and, today, Medellin is considered one of the safest and most up and coming cities of South America.

 The Greeks of Medellin share their stories

 “The tsolias is a big hit in Medellin.
-People love our tsolias,” Haritonides says, who adds that the people and the scenery of the city remind him a bit of Athens.
+People love our tsolias,” Haritonides says, adding that the people and the scenery of the city remind him a bit of Athens.

 “When you say you are Greek here, the response is one of admiration,” he declares with pride.

-Panagiotis Chalavazis, operations manager at Balalaika S.A., the second largest women’s underwear factory in Colombia, says of living in Medellin, “it’s like living in the Land of Canaan.”
-He compares his life there to the biblical “land of milk and honey” located in the Levant region of present-day Lebanon, Syria, Jordan, and Israel.
+Panagiotis Chalavazis, operations manager at Balalaika S.A., the second largest women’s underwear factory in Colombia, says of living in Medellin that “it’s like living in the Land of Canaan.”
+He compares his life there to the biblical “land of milk and honey,” located in the Levant region of present-day Lebanon, Syria, Jordan, and Israel.

 “The people are fantastic, there is great culture and fun, the scenery is beautiful and the women are the most attractive in the whole of Colombia,” Chalavazis claims, a feeling which is also shared by Haritonides.

-Architect Evropi Vangelatou, who has a Greek father and a Colombian mother, has been living in Medellin since 2002.
+Architect Evropi Vangelatou, whose father is Greek while her mother is Colombian, has been living in Medellin since 2002.

-However, Vangelatou adds, “Wherever I meet someone from Greece, it is like finding a small piece of the homeland.”
+However, Vangelatou adds that whenever she happens to come across another Greek, “it is like finding a small piece of the homeland.”

-Retired seaman Konstantinos Kokkinakis says that he loves the people and the culture of Latin America.
+Retired seaman Konstantinos Kokkinakis says that he loves the people and culture of Latin America.

-“I learned through my job as a seaman that there are other parts of the world worth exploring.
-Different styles of living.
+“I learned through my job as a seaman that there are other parts of the world worth exploring,” he says, claiming that this is due to “different styles of living.
 Colombians live a simpler life than Greeks, and that makes them more pleasant.
-They party more than us and the family is more tightly knit here,” he claims.
+They party more than us and the family is more tightly knit here.”

-Spiros Mitrakos bought house which used to belong to the Colombian mafia.
+Spiros Mitrakos bought a house which used to belong to the Colombian mafia.
 He renovated it and then turned it into a hostel.
-He named the hostel “Arcadia,” which in Greek and Roman mythology represented an earthly paradise.
+He named the hostel “Arcadia,” which, in Greek and Roman mythology, represented an earthly paradise.

-Leonidas Vangelatos Ruiz is a nutrition and health commercial manager at Greco S.A, a factory which makes kourabiedes, the famous Greek butter cookies which Greeks eat during the Christmas festive season.
+Leonidas Vangelatos Ruiz is a nutrition and health commercial manager at Greco S.A, a factory which produces kourabiedes, the famous Greek butter cookies which Greeks savor during the Christmas festive season.